 We are increasingly being contacted by people who are keen for group support when they have losses other than cancer or covid.
 It is against our ethos to shut our doors to people in their time of need.
 If you are not bereaved by cancer or covid but in need of bereavement support please feel free to get in touch with us and we will help you as best we can.
 We may be able to help you find another service that would be better placed at meeting your needs and supporting you.

 If you would like to be kept up to date with our support updates, you can subscribe to our mailing list on our Contact page.

 Yes we do!
-We know that support groups are not everyone’s cup-of-team.
+We know that support groups are not everyone’s cup-of-tea.
 Our support has continued to evolve according to our members’ feedback and requests.
 One example of this is our social events, in which we meet once a month to connect with others who have experienced something similar but not in a group support format, whether it be over a coffee, a walk in the park, a museum visit, or something else.
-For more information and upcoming meeting dates, see our Social Events and Events pages.
+At the moment we are hosting these informal get togethers online.
+For more information and upcoming meeting dates, see our Events pages.

 We also run bereavement retreats throughout the year, which provide a mixture of supportive activities, including groups chats, one-to-one time with psychologists, country walks, meditations, arts and crafts, and delicious meals.
-The retreats are very popular and beneficial.
-Our next retreat will be in November 2017 – you can sign up to our mailing list to be kept informed of details.
-For more information see our Retreat page.
+We will revisit hosting these as soon as we can in the future.